romana/vpc-router/README.md

     $ virtualenv vpcrouter
     $ source vpcrouter/bin/activate
     $ cd vpc-router
-    $ pip install -r requirements/base.txt
+    $ pip install -r requirements/deploy.txt

-If you wish to develop vpc-router, you might wish to replace the last step
+If you want to modify or contribute to vpc-router, you might wish to replace the last step with:
-with:

     $ pip install -r requirements/develop.txt

-This installs packages related to running unit tests, which aren't needed if you just wish to deploy vpc-router in production.
+This also installs packages related to running unit tests, which aren't needed if you just want to deploy vpc-router in production.

 ## Modes of operation